-I stand here as a Black student activist who was turned away from speaking by the white student organizers of the state-wide #NationalSchoolWalkout that took place on April 20th, 2018 at Brown’s Island in Richmond, Virginia.
+I stand here as a Black student activist who was excluded from speaking and turned away by the white student organizers of the state-wide #NationalSchoolWalkout that took place on April 20th, 2018, at Brown’s Island in Richmond, Virginia.
 I was scheduled to speak about race and the media’s lack of support for the Black community when gun violence affects Black youth the most.
-Instead, my voice was diminished by a chapter of a movement meant to uplift the voices of young people, despite the fact that Black youth in Richmond care so much for their communities that they put their education on the line and were threatened with suspension for participating in this act of solidarity.
+Instead, my voice was diminished by a chapter of a movement meant to uplift the voices of young people.
 In response to this, I walked out on my own in solidarity with the Black girls and women who are disproportionately affected by gun violence.
 Black girls and women will always matter to me whether they matter to others or not, and whether my voice is valued or not.

 As a Black female youth activist, I’m more susceptible to racism within spaces intended to create a just community.
 Black women are often viewed as disrespectful for defending our communities even though we are the most disrespected, unprotected and neglected people in in America.
 It’s so unfortunate that we live in a world where we have to prove to people that we’re not the epitome of these negative labels when we refuse to subdue sugarcoat and weaken our message.